kwaldenphd/world-wide-web/README.md

 - Link template: `https://replit.com/@USERNAME/PROJECTNAME`
 - The link you copy in from Replit should include your username, followed by the project name (whatever you titled the Repl when you created the workspace)

 <blockquote>Q10: Have you ever created a website before?
-Have you used a software like WordPress?
+Have you used a program like WordPress, Wix, SquareSpace, or Weebly?
 How is this process different?
 Reflect on the process of creating a website by working directly with the HTML.</blockquote>

 <blockquote>Q11: Submit the HTML files and relevant CSS as as zip folder on Canvas.
 See step 119 in the lab procedure includes instructions for downloading these materials from Replit.
 Include a link to your Repl project and workspace for this lab.
 See step 120 in the lab procedure for instructions on getting this link.</blockquote>